minetest-mods/towercrane/README.md

 * Leave the hook by right-clicking the hook or right-clicking the crane switch node

-* To destroy the crane, destroy the base block.
+* To remove the crane, destroy the base block.
+  *Hint:* The construction area of the crane will also be removed.
+In order to protect your building again, you have to use the normal chat commands.

 ## To Do:
-- automatically give the crane owner area protection  (based on the areas mod)
-- output the crane hook position somehow(?) relative to a predefined reference position
+- output the crane hook coordinates in the HUD relative to a predefined reference position

 # License